by Ryan Hart | Updated on June 4, 2022 | Post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 What makes them unique is that the dynamic between the couple is different from what it would be if the man were in charge.

-A female led relationship is a relationship that is managed by the female.
+A female led relationship is a relationship that is controled by the woman.
 Usually the woman is in a position of authority and she tells the man what to do.

 The man may not have a say in decision making, he may rarely initiate sex, and have little or no control over his role in the relationship.